- Surprisingly spacious, flexible interior

 - More refined than previous generations

 The 2019 Honda Fit is the spiritual successor to what put Honda on the map: it's small, versatile, and fuel efficient.

-The 2019 Honda Fit is affordable transportation for first-time new car buyers that offers flexible seating, good gas mileage, a sporty ride and good looks for less than $20,000—active safety features included.
+The 2019 Honda Fit is affordable transportation for first-time new-car buyers that offers flexible seating, good gas mileage, a sporty ride and good looks for less than $20,000—optional extras such as active safety features included.

 With that in mind, we’ve rated the 2019 Honda fit at 5.8 out of 10.
 Its materials are fitting for a car of its $17,085 entry price.
 (Read more about how we rate cars.)